 Procedures for Student Conduct Meetings

-Level One: A meeting conducted by a member of the Student Development staff, usually a staff member in Residence Life or staff member in Inclusion/Student Engagement.
+Level One: A meeting conducted by a member of the Student Affairs staff, usually a staff member in Campus Life.
 Level One meetings usually involve one or two of the above mentioned administrators, and in some cases in conjunction with other University officials, working directly with the parties involved in the conduct.
 Level One cases may require more than one student conduct meeting to repair the harm established.
 Additionally, involved parties shall be active participants in recommending reparative actions.

-Level Two: A meeting conducted by the Dean of Student Development and/or the Assistant Dean of Student Development or designee, Level Two meetings may involve a student conduct board panel of three to five individuals.
+Level Two: A meeting conducted by the Dean of Campus Life and/or designee, Level Two meetings may involve a student conduct board panel of three to five individuals.
 For a Level Two meeting, the involved parties will receive a written statement of harm established which will contain a summary of the facts or conduct on which the student conduct case is based, date of the alleged incident(s), and the University regulation(s) allegedly violated.
 In all Level Two student conduct cases, it is the University's desire to ensure the full rights of fair process.
 Therefore, students or groups who participate in the Level Two student conduct process are given a statement that explains these rights.
 Within fair process, involved parties may elect one of three courses of action:

 - Involved parties may admit the alleged conduct and request, in writing, that the University official take whatever reparative measures seem appropriate.